kubernetes/enhancements/keps/sig-autoscaling/20190307-configurable-scale-velocity-for-hpa.md

     1 -> 5 -> 10 -> 20

-The first step will use the “scaleUp.pods” constraint; the next steps will use “scaleUp.percent” one.
+The first step will use “scaleUp.pods” constraint; the next steps will use “scaleUp.percent” one.

 In case of more intuitive “pick the hardest limit” concept, we’ll increase the cluster in 6 steps: